-Faculty members will specify in the course syllabus at the beginning of the term their policies regarding absences or irregular attendance and will keep a record of attendance.
+Faculty members will specify in the course syllabus at the beginning of the term their policies regarding absences or irregular attendance and will keep a record of 40 attendance.
 Irregular attendance or excessive absences may result in the lowering of a student's grade or the student being withdrawn from the course.
 Activity sponsors will identify participants and their schedules for faculty records.

-Excused absences are those that occur because of illness, death in the family, or similar emergency, of which the Vice President for Academic Affairs (VPAA) has been notified.
-(Appropriate documentation may be required.)
+Excused absences are those that occur because of verifiable illness, death in the family, or similar emergency, of which the Office of Academic Affairs and the instructor have been notified.